 The Rainbow Bridge National Monument is a natural bridge spanning 234 feet in length.
 It is located in southern Utah, in the United States, and administered by the National Park Service as part of the Glen Canyon National Recreation Area.
-It is often considered to be the highest natural bridge in the world, as well as the sixth longest.
+It is often considered to be the highest natural bridge in the world, as well as the sixth-longest.
 Two other nearby attractions, Landscape Arch and Kolob Arch, although spanning distances many feet longer than Rainbow Bridge, are considered as arches rather than bridges.
-This world famous attraction used to be a far-flung tourist destination.
-However, after the Glen Canyon Dam was built, Lake Powell was formed and more road access was made available for use, bringing thousands of visitors much closer to the Rainbow Bridge.
+This world-famous attraction used to be a far-flung tourist destination.
+However, after the Glen Canyon Dam was built, Lake Powell was formed, and more road access was made available for use, bringing thousands of visitors much closer to the Rainbow Bridge.
 Weather in the area surrounding the Rainbow Bridge varies depending on the season.
 Summers are rather hot, with little to no shade.
 During the wintertime, the nighttime temperatures go down below freezing.
 Meanwhile, during spring, strong winds may be expected.
 Lastly, autumn in these parts is considered mild, with occasional heavy rains that may lead to flash floods.

 Apart from the spectacular landscape surrounding the Rainbow Bridge National Monument, there are several things that one can partake in with so many recreation centers near it, such as the Glen Canyon National Recreation Area.
 Having been declared as a National Monument in 1910 and protected since then, many activities are restricted on the bridge itself.
 These include walking up to or under it, swimming, fishing, and hunting.
-Those who visit the place with an adventurous spirit do have the option of backpacking or horseback riding on the Navajo Mountain Trail.
+Those who visit the place with an adventurous spirit have the option of backpacking or horseback riding on the Navajo Mountain Trail.
 The said trail takes a minimum of two days to hike, and those who don’t have that much time could opt to go on a seven-hour boat tour across Lake Powell instead.
-Another key attraction located near the Rainbow Bridge is the Grand Staircase, where visitors may go hiking, camping, mountain biking, and "off-roading".
-Also a must-see in the area is the Monument Valley Navajo Tribal Park, where exciting Jeep tours are offered, and breathtaking sand formations can be found.
+Another key attraction near the Rainbow Bridge is the Grand Staircase, where visitors may go hiking, camping, mountain biking, and "off-roading."
+A must-see in the area is the Monument Valley Navajo Tribal Park, where exciting Jeep tours are offered, and breathtaking sand formations can be found.
 Kanab is a particularly unique small town located near the Rainbow Bridge.
 It portrays all the charms and uniqueness of a classic American Western dwelling, its scenery complete with sagebrush vistas and magnificent "Navajo Sandstone" cliffs.